RagnarB83/ash-documentation/docs/coordinate-input.rst

     mol_frag.connectivity

-The connectivity table is calculated or recalculated automatically when coordinates are added or when modified to the fragment.
+The connectivity table is calculated or recalculated automatically needed.
+For large systems it can be expensive to calculate and thus not calculated by default.
-It is typically unnecessary to request a calculation or recalculation.
+For large systems, ASH will call a Julia routine for the calculation.

 Charge and Multiplicity